spham395/05-Python-Programming/advanced.md

   * The purpose of re and how to implement it
   * Some of the additional libraries and modules in Python and their uses
   * How to implement and utilize multithreading
+  * What metaclasses are and a general understanding of how to use them